Opportunity-Holding/RESTar.SQLite/README.md

 # What is RESTar.SQLite?

-RESTar.SQLite is a free to use open-source resource provider for [RESTar](https://github.com/Mopedo/Home/tree/master/Documentation/RESTar) that integrates the `System.Data.SQLite` .NET library with the RESTar framework and enables resources that use SQLite as the underlying persistent data storage.
+RESTar.SQLite is a free to use open-source resource provider for [RESTar](https://github.com/Mopedo/Home/tree/master/Documentation/RESTar) that integrates the [System.Data.SQLite](https://system.data.sqlite.org/index.html/doc/trunk/www/index.wiki) .NET library with the RESTar framework and enables web resources that use SQLite as the underlying persistent data storage.
 This means that developers can use SQLite tables as resources for their RESTar applications, just like they can use Starcounter database tables.

 This documentation will cover the basics of RESTar.SQLite and how to set it up in a Visual Studio project.